Skip to main content

 For a period, there was a significant legal debate centered on whether a website or app had to have a “nexus,” or connection, to a physical location to be considered a place of public accommodation.
 Some courts initially ruled that the ADA only applied to digital properties that were extensions of a brick-and-mortar business.

 However, this interpretation has been increasingly rejected.
-The prevailing view, supported by the DOJ and multiple circuit courts, is that a commercial website or app is a place of in its own right, regardless of whether the company has a physical storefront.
+The prevailing view, supported by the DOJ and multiple circuit courts, is that a commercial website or app is a place of public accommodation in its own right, regardless of whether the company has a physical storefront.
 For a wellness app company, this means that even if the business is entirely digital, it is still subject to the ADA’s accessibility requirements.

 The legal system has largely concluded that a digital-only business is a place of public accommodation, making the “nexus” to a physical location a diminishingly relevant factor.